We all waste time. It’s inevitable.

-If you tend to get hungry easily, consider combining intermittent fasting with a stimulant like adderall or modafinil (if you don’t know what that is, read my guide on how to buy modafinil online).
+If you tend to get hungry easily, consider combining intermittent fasting with a stimulant like adderall or modafinil (if you don’t know what that is, read my guide on how to ).
 Just a cup of coffee and a nice smart drug in the morning, and you’ll be laser focused for the next 8 hours.

 While it’s certainly trendy to constantly talk about “the hustle,” the truth is that if you’re working 16 hour days, something is wrong.
 A man must spend time with his friends and family.
 He must spend time cultivating interesting hobbies.
 Anything else and you’re cheating yourself.

 Learn to work on the 20% of things which will yield you 80% of the results.
 This is otherwise known as the Pareto Distribution.
 Most of the things in life don’t matter—that’s the 80%.
 There’s a handful of things that do matter, though.
 Learn to identify those things, and double down on them.